Training Specialist

 MINIMUM QUALIFICATIONS - Knowledge, Skills, and Ability

-• Proof of employment eligibility, valid California Driver’s License, and proof of automobile insurance coverage.
+• Proof of employment eligibility, a valid California Driver’s License, and/or California Identification, and yearly automobile insurance.

 • Ability to master a wide range of information, take the initiative, be organized and strategic, and adapt and work in a team environment.